-Metatarsalgia is a condition that causes pain and inflammation to the ball of your foot.
-You may also feel pain to the big toe or the three toes closest to the big toe.
+Metatarsalgia is a condition that causes pain and inflammation in the ball of your foot.
+You may also feel pain in the big toe or the 3 toes closest to the big toe.

 Metatarsalgia can be caused by a number of conditions: